 Thermal stratification of lakes primarily occurs during the summer months due to increased insolation.
-Heating of the surface waters results in the formation of different water densities between the surface and bottom waters, thus inhibiting lake mixing (Wetzel, 2001).
+Heating of the surface waters results in the formation of different water densities between the surface and hypolimnetic waters, thus inhibiting lake mixing (Wetzel, 2001).
 The decline in lake mixing is associated with deoxygenation of the benthic and subsequently, hypolimnetic layers due to bacterial respiration.
-The resulting hypoxic conditions decrease the redox potential in the hypolimnion, bringing about the release of phosphate and ammonium from bottom sediments (Wetzel, 2001).
+The resulting hypoxic conditions decrease the redox potential in the hypolimnion, occasioning the release of phosphate and ammonium from the benthic layer (Wetzel, 2001).
 Once the lake mixes, these plant nutrients are released into the epilimnion where they facilitate the formation of algal blooms.
-In shallow (<10 m) polymictic lakes, such as Rotoehu, stratification followed by mixing may occur over relatively short timescales of hours to days, while in deeper monomictic lakes stratification is usually stable, only breaking down with the onset of cooler temperatures in the autumn (Wetzel, 2001).
-Prevention or disruption of lake stratification could reduce the release of nutrients from bottom sediments into the water column and reduce the likelihood of noxious algal bloom formation (Miles and West, 2011).
+In shallow (<10 m) polymictic lakes, such as Lake Rotoehu, stratification followed by mixing may occur over relatively short timescales of hours to days, while in deeper monomictic lakes stratification is usually stable, only breaking down with the onset of cooler temperatures in the autumn (Wetzel, 2001).
+Prevention or disruption of lake stratification would preclude the release of nutrients into the water column and reduce the likelihood of noxious algal bloom formation (Miles and West, 2011).